Last updated on :24 Feb, 2026

 You can help prevent the flu by washing your hands regularly with soap and water, avoiding close contact with people who are sick, and wearing a mask in crowded or public places.
 Maintaining good hygiene and a healthy lifestyle also supports your body’s natural defences against infections.

-The mean duration of the influenza virus in adults is around three to seven days for symptoms like fever, but it may continue for up to 10 days, and cough/fatigue may last for two weeks or more, especially in children, older age groups, pregnant women, patients with chronic illnesses, and those with weak immunity.
-The incubation period is typically about two days [1].
+The symptoms typically last 3–7 days, although cough and fatigue may persist longer,especially in children, older age groups, pregnant women, patients with chronic illnesses, and those with weak immunity.
+The incubation period is typically about two days.

 While citrus fruits are rich in vitamin C, which helps support the immune system, you should consume them in moderation if you have a sore throat.
 Their acidic nature can irritate the throat lining and potentially worsen symptoms for some individuals.
 Opt for less acidic options or dilute citrus juices with water if tolerated.